Principal Investigator

 Laura Lewis, PhD '22

-laura_lewis@g.harvard.edu Laura (she/her) uses non-invasive eye-tracking technology and other methods with chimpanzees and bonobos living in zoos and sanctuaries around the world to explore the evolution of great ape social cognition.
+[email protected] Laura (she/her) uses non-invasive eye-tracking technology and other methods with chimpanzees and bonobos living in zoos and sanctuaries around the world to explore the evolution of great ape social cognition.
 She graduated from Duke University in 2016 with a Bachelor of Science, and earned her PhD from Harvard University in the Department of Human Evolutionary Biology in Spring 2022.
 SCO group’s PI, Chris Krupenye, was her primary research mentor and advisor throughout her graduate school career.
-Laura was recently awarded the UC President’s Postdoctoral Fellowship to pursue postdoctoral research with Jan Engelmann at UC Berkeley in 2022.
+Laura is currently UC President’s Postdoctoral Fellowship at UC Berkeley, working with Jan Engelmann and Alison Gopnik.
 Besides hanging out with great apes, she loves swimming in the ocean, making pottery, and hiking in the Berkeley hills. |